CardiacModelling/BenNevis/README.md

 We also experimented with a scipy [RectBiVariateSpline](https://docs.scipy.org/doc/scipy/reference/reference/generated/scipy.interpolate.RectBivariateSpline.html).
 This takes some time (~30 seconds on a fast machine) and uses considerable memory (~3GB).
 Most importantly, the spline shows some very serious (and unrealistic) artefacts near high gradients (e.g. at the sea side), so that the linear interpolation seems the way to go for now.

-## Tiny API docs

-Proper API docs might be added at some point.
-For now, there are only a handful of public objects:

-- data utilities (see `_data.py` for details):
-  - `ben` returns grid coordinates (`Coords`) for Ben Nevis
-  - `Coords` represents grid coordinates and can convert to various forms
-  - `dimensions` returns the physical dimensions (in meters) of the GB height data
-  - `fen` returns grid coordinates for Holme Fen, the lowest point (inland)
-  - `gb` loads and returns the heights data for GB
-  - `Hill` represents a hill from the hills database
-  - `linear_interpolant` returns a linear interpolant over the GB height data
-  - `pub` returns grid coordinates for a random pub, selected from a very short list
-  - `spacing` returns the physical distance (in meters) between grid points
-  - `spline` returns a spline defined over the GB height data
-  - `squares` returns the coordinates of major BNG squares
-- plotting utilities (see `_plot.py` for details)
-  - `plot` creates a plot of a map, with optional labels etc.
-  - `plot_line` creates a plot of the height profile between two points
-  - `png_bytes` turns a matplotlib figure into a `bytes` string
-  - `save_plot` stores a plot and checks its size (only for paranoid people)
-- others (see `_util.py` for details)
-  - `Timer` times and formats intervals